DiffTalk: Crafting Diffusion Models for Generalized Audio-Driven Portraits Animation: Introduction

 \section{Introduction}

-Talking head synthesis is a challenging and promising research topic, which aims to synthesize a talking video with given audio.
+Talking head synthesis is a challenging and promising research topic, which aims to generate video portraits with given audio.
 This technique is widely applied in various practical scenarios including animation, virtual avatars, online education, and video conferencing~\cite{zakharov2019few,zhang2020davd,wang2021one,chen2020talking,zhou2020makelttalk}.

 Recently a lot of effort has been devoted to this research area to improve the \textbf{generation quality} or enhance the \textbf{model generalization}.
 Among these existing mainstream talking head generation approaches, the 2D-based methods usually depend on generative adversarial networks (GANs)~\cite{das2020speech,gu2020flnet,christos2020headgan,prajwal2020lip,kr2019towards} for audio-to-lip mapping, and most of them perform competently on model generalization.
 However, since GANs need to simultaneously optimize a generator and a discriminator, the training process lacks stability and is prone to mode collapse~\cite{dhariwal2021diffusion}.
 Due to this restriction, the generated talking videos are of limited image quality, and difficult to scale to higher resolutions.
 By contrast, 3D-based methods~\cite{zollhofer2018state,blanz1999morphable,thies2016face2face,guo2021ad,yao2022dfa} perform better in synthesizing higher-quality talking videos.
 Whereas, they highly rely on identity-specific training, and thus cannot generalize across different persons.
 Such identity-specific training also brings heavy resource consumption and is not friendly to practical applications.
 Most recently, there are some 3D-based works~\cite{shen2022dfrf} that take a step towards improving the generalization of the model.
 However, further fine-tuning on specific identities is still inevitable.